Home ยป Recipes ยป dessert

 A double broiler to melt the chocolate, coconut oil, and peanut butter.

-Step eight: Remove the balls from the freezer and dip the tops into the chocolate mixture.
+Step six:ย Remove the balls from the freezer and dip the tops into the chocolate mixture.
+Immediately sprinkle with optional topping such as salt or sprinkles.
 Place them back onto the lined plate and in the fridge for about 20 minutes to allow the chocolate to harden.

 One finished ball on parchment paper.